ArivAhuja/pawns-board-game-ood/Homework5/docs/README.md

 ### Controller Insturctions

-- Press a card to select it
+- Click a card to select it
-- Press a cell to select it
+- Click a cell to select it
-- Press different card or cell to change selection
+- Click a different card or cell to change selection
 - Press "p" to pass turn
 - Press "c" to place card